Archive

 Addendum

-The Moon in binoculars or a low power telescope.
+The first quarter Moon tonight as it might appear in binoculars or a low power telescope.
 Created using Stellarium.

 Morning planets